sir-eja/Your-AI-Compliance-Chatbot/README.md

-# -Your-AI-Chatbot
-Pre-built AI chatbot templates for FAQs, compliance, and order tracking.
-Includes Google Sheets integration, compliance rules, and analytics dashboard.
+A collection of AI chatbot projects, including FAQ bots, compliance automation, and order tracking.
+Built using Rasa, Dialogflow, and Streamlit analytics.